Snapchat/KeyDB-docs/docs/mass-insert.md

 Generating KeyDB Protocol
 -------------------------

-The KeyDB protocol is extremely simple to generate and parse, and is [Documented here](https://docs.keydb.dev/docs/protocol).
+The KeyDB protocol is extremely simple to generate and parse, and is documented [here](https://docs.keydb.dev/docs/protocol).
 However in order to generate protocol for the goal of mass insertion you don't need to understand every detail of the protocol, but just that every command is represented in the following way: